 Specific risks identified by participants concerning climate change were related to the availability and quality of food because of climate change impacts, especially on locally produced foods.
 Volatile weather conditions have hindered farming activities, causing concern about food availability during pregnancy.
 For instance, one participant said, "There are no fresh crops here, and vegetables are scarce; I'm concerned about feeding my baby the right nutrients."
 Another said, "Food prices have inflated a lot; it's challenging to sustain a healthy diet."
-These are especially important for pregnant womenwho need a regular and healthy diet for their benefit and that of their unborn child.
-Consequently, the appropriate authorities must adopt strategies that enhance food stability and focus on preserving the environment, especially in areas affected by climate change.
+These are especially important for pregnant women who need a regular and healthy diet for their benefit and that of their unborn child.
+Consequently, the relevant authorities must adopt strategies that enhance food stability and prioritize environmental preservation, particularly in areas affected by climate change.